-Solve For Happy is not a book about getting rich or increasing your sales, but we believe it’s at least as important, if not more.
+Solve For Happy is not a book about getting rich or increasing your sales, but we believe it’s at least as important if not more.
 The author is the chief business officer for Google X. This is their division for moonshot projects to create projects for the future.
-Self-driving cars, the research balloons, Google Glass, and more are some of the projects from Google X. He’s a brilliant guy.
+Self-driving cars, research balloons, Google Glass, and more are some of the projects from Google X. He’s brilliant.
 But the book is not about that.
 It’s about what it means to be happy.

 After his twenty-one-year-old son, Ali, died unexpectedly during a routine appendectomy, the world came crashing down on him.
 He is an engineer, so he decided to find a way to solve happiness like any other problem he had encountered in life.
 Also, he goes about a very systematic and logical process of explaining some of the most complex concepts and problems, like your idea of time, death, and many more.
 You’ll be left speechless at the end of the book and appreciate life even more.